 Dr. Alexander Chizhik

-Edward Albee, Artistic Advisor, is one of the greatest American playwrights.
+Edward Albee (1928-2016), Artistic Advisor, is one of the greatest American playwrights.
 Among his 32 plays are The Zoo Story, A Delicate Balance and the groundbreaking Who’s Afraid of Virginia Woolf, almost always in production somewhere in the world.
 His numerous awards include three Pulitzer Prizes, a Special Tony Award for Lifetime Achievement, the Kennedy Center Honors, and the National Medal of Arts.

 Deborah Salzer, Founder, is a graduate of Oberlin College and the Bank Street College of Education.
 Before moving to California from New York, Ms. Salzer taught elementary school, trained teachers, and directed an inner-city arts program in Harlem.
 Ms. Salzer founded Playwrights Project in 1985.
 In addition to creating curriculum and training teaching artists for Playwrights Project, Ms. Salzer has produced the premieres of over 100 plays, along with the award-winning television production of Simply Maria, or the American Dream by Josefina López.
 Ms. Salzer is the author of Stage Write a curriculum unit which introduces playwriting to middle and high school students.

 Cecelia Kouma, Executive Director, has a BFA in Theatre Arts, from the University of California at Santa Barbara.
 She was hired as Playwrights Project’s Managing Director in 2000, to direct education programs and oversee the general operation of Playwrights Project.
 Ms. Kouma now serves as Playwrights Project’s Executive Director, after working with the Founder and Board of Directors to prepare the organization for the Founder’s transition from leadership in 2007.
 Ms. Kouma has worked as an arts administrator since 1987, including 11 years as the Associate Director of the Armory Center for the Arts in Pasadena.
-She has taught theatre and playwriting to students and teachers in San Diego and Los Angeles Counties and has presented at conferences on the topics of arts education strategies, evaluation techniques, and best practices for nonprofit management and accounting.
+She has taught theatre and playwriting to students and teachers in San Diego and Los Angeles Counties and has presented at conferences on the topics of arts education strategies, evaluation techniques, and nonprofit management.